Kamal254/Real-Estate-Price-Prediction/README.md

         - One Hot encoding

 Step#5: Build Machine Learning Model
+        Use K-fold cross validation on various ML model to check best model and perameters for our dataset

 Step#6: Testing The model

 Step#7: Export the model
+        save model pickle module

 Step#8: Export any other important info

+# Website
+  Create a simple website using HTML, CSS, JS and use flask server as backend Deploye web application and flast server on AWS ec2 instance for production using nigix server

 # Data reference
 https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data